-The Aymara people are an indigenous South American group native to the Altiplano Region at the lower elevations of the Andes.
+The Aymara people are an Indigenous South American group native to the Altiplano region at the lower elevations of the Andes.
 Early Aymara peoples inhabited the same area they live in today, and they have continually lived in these areas for more than 5,000 years.
-Their early culture was one of the bases upon which the mighty Inca Empire's socioeconomic system was founded upon.
+Their early culture was one of the bases upon which the mighty Incan Empire's socio-economic system was founded.
 The early Aymara people called themselves “Jaqi” (human beings) and belonged to the Collasuyo division in the Inca Empire.
-Research by linguists have discovered that the Incas may have spoken Aymara at the onset of their empire, but learned Quechua later on.
-Some conjectures also state that the "secret (coded) language of the Incas" may have been an ancient variety of Aymara.
+Research by linguists has discovered that the Incas may have spoken Aymara at the onset of their empire but learned Quechua later on.

-The Aymara have retained their culture despite the collapse of the Tiahuanaco high culture of their ancestors in the 13th Century.
+The Aymara have retained their culture despite the collapse of the Tiahuanaco high culture of their ancestors in the 13th century.
 Early Aymara peoples survived in the high altitudes by farming and domesticating animals.
 They planted quinoa, potatoes, and maize as starchy staples, and they herded llamas and Andean cameloids upon the rugged slopes.
 Produce was traded with lowland peoples to meet the Aymara's basic needs, while labor was sometimes exchanged for food and other services as well.
 Traditional Aymara social life is basic, and traditional celebrations marked times of harvests and the passing away of family and friends.
 Conflicts were resolved by gossip and exclusion from celebrations and occasions.
-Precolonial religious beliefs were mainly beliefs in supernatural phenomena, such as the "nature spirits" that required shamans' interventions to gain favors from and ward off evils.
+Precolonial religious beliefs were mainly beliefs in supernatural phenomena, such as nature spirits requiring shamans' interventions to gain favors and ward off evils.

-The Spanish conquistadors of the 16th Century put the Aymara people to work in the silver mines, a practice that lasted for generations of brutal occupation.
-The period of servitude served only to fan the Aymara into rebellion against the Spanish colonization of their homeland.
-Much of the efforts they put in as rebels were ineffective, however, as coordination between the native Indian groups was almost non-existent.
-The Aymara people in the three countries of Bolivia, Peru. and Chile retained much of their identity and culture, but were forced by the Spaniards to wear certain manner of clothing and accept many European customs.
+The Spanish conquistadors of the 16th century put the Aymara people to work in the silver mines, a practice that lasted for generations of brutal occupation.
+The period of servitude pushed Aymara into rebellion against Spanish colonization of their homeland.
+Much of the efforts they put in as rebels were ineffective, however, as coordination between the Indigenous groups was almost non-existent.
+The Aymara people in the three countries of Bolivia, Peru, and Chile retained much of their identity and culture but were forced by Spaniards to accept many European customs.
 Although they readily accepted Christianity, they retained their traditional nature worship.
-They also inherited the fiesta celebrations from the Spaniards, which they also incorporated into traditional Aymara festivities.
+They also inherited fiesta celebrations from the Spaniards, which they also incorporated into traditional Aymara festivities.